Beargruug/awesome-coffee/README.md

 ## News

-- [James Hoffmann’s YouTube Channel](https://www.youtube.com/@jameshoffmann) - One of the most popular coffee YouTubers with excellent tutorials and reviews.
+- [James Hoffmann's YouTube Channel](https://www.youtube.com/@jameshoffmann) - One of the most popular coffee YouTubers with excellent tutorials and reviews.
 - [Perfect Daily Grind](https://perfectdailygrind.com/) - Articles and guides on all things coffee.

 ---